MarcinZiabek/VoiceClassifier/README.md

 Following decomposition algorithms were used:

-- PCA,
+- PCA (Principal Component Analysis),
 - FactorAnalysis,
-- FastICA,
+- FastICA (Independent Component Analysis),
-- TruncatedSVD.
+- TruncatedSVD (Truncated Singular Value Decomposition).

 Following classification algorithms were used:

-- KNeighborsClassifier,
+- KNeighborsClassifier (Nearest Neighbours),
-- GaussianNB,
+- GaussianNB (Gaussian Naive Bayes),
 - RandomForestClassifier,
 - DecisionTreeClassifier.

 # Results

-It is important to say that different algorithms are apprioprate for different scenarios.
-In this section, the process of finding the best techniques for gathered database will be covered.
+It is important to say that different algorithms are suitable for different scenarios.
+In this section, the process of finding the best techniques for given database will be covered.

 ## Default settings

-At the very beggining, the initial and default settings were choosen as following:
+At the very beginning, the initial and default settings were chosen:

 ```
 NUMBER_OF_VOICES = 25